Gonadotropin-releasing hormone

 Gonadotropin-releasing hormone (GnRH) is a releasing hormone responsible for the release of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) from the anterior pituitary.
 GnRH is a tropic peptide hormone synthesized and released from GnRH neurons within the hypothalamus.
+GnRH is inhibited by testosterone.
 The peptide belongs to gonadotropin-releasing hormone family.
 It constitutes the initial step in the hypothalamic–pituitary–gonadal axis.

 Structure

 The identity of GnRH was clarified by the 1977 Nobel Laureates Roger Guillemin and Andrew V. Schally: